gapotchenko/gnu-tk/README.md

   - GNU toolkits supported on Windows: Cygwin, MSYS2, WSL
 ```

-To simplify the usage, GNU-TK automatically selects the "best" GNU toolkit installed in the system using a number of factors.
+To simplify usage, GNU-TK automatically selects the most suitable GNU toolkit based on several factors.
 You can check the GNU toolkit selection and availability using `gnu-tk check` command:

 ```